mercadopago/devsite-docs/guides/checkout-api-v2/how-to-integrate-3ds.en.md

 ### Challenge

-In both the success and failure flows, the challenge, which is a screen similar to the one shown below, should be displayed within the iframe:
+In both the success and failure flows, the Challenge, which is a screen similar to the one shown below, should be displayed within the iframe:

 ![Challenge](/images/api/sandbox.png)

 The provided verification code is for illustrative purposes only.
 To complete the test flow, simply click the **Confirm** button.
-After completing this action, follow the detailed instructions in the **Verify Transaction Status** section to determine when the *challenge* has been completed and how to check for payment updates.
+After completing this action, follow the detailed instructions in the **Verify Transaction Status** section to determine when the Challenge has been completed and how to check for payment updates.